ncou/php-login-advanced/README.md

 include $dir. ('/views/_footer.php');
 ```

+ 5. Congratulations, we have set everything up that we need.
+Now you should be able to visit your website and have the option to login.
+If you have any errors or issues, please file an "Issue" located within the issue tab on the top of this page.
+Or if you would prefer, grab my email from [my website](https://austinkregel.com)

+Thank you for using this script!!

+## A Message from Austin (This fork's owner)

+I wanted to note that I am thinking about updating the stylings, I think it looks a little out dated compaired to my other works (I know I didn't style it but I still claim this fork) So I am going to launch several branches listed below.

+  +  ~~Make a verison for Bootstrap~~ [Bootstrap version](https://github.com/austinkregel/php-login-advanced/tree/bootstrap-master)
+  +  Make a Flat UI version
+  +  Make a Material Design version
+  +  Make a simple, or little css version

+I plan to make these changes because I have recieved several emails asking for help, and I don't feel right installing this script, I honestly don't so to make myself feel better about it all, I will be making my own changes and then I can claim this as (partially) my own.

+If there is a design style you like that I didn't list above or you can't find anywhere else, email me either from [my website](http://austinkregel.com) or from my [github email](http://github.com/austinkregel) located on my github page and link a few images featuring the design so I know how to design it.

+## A PHP login script (ADVANCED VERSION)

+This script is base on [PHP-Login-Advanced](https://github.com/panique/php-login-advanced) which is not maintained anymore.

+Please note that this is a [Composer based](https://getcomposer.org) application.
+Once composer is intalled on your server, run `composer install` in the directory of this app.
+It will then install the requirements, you can now follow the instructions below.

+## Live-demo

+A live demo can be seen here at [austinkregel.com](http://php-login.austinkregel.com/).
+Please note that the database, truncates (deletes all data) from itself every 2 weeks.

 A simple, but secure PHP login script with many features includes :
 - users can register, login, logout (with username or email, password)